niolabs/docs/docs/service-design-patterns/environment-variables.md

 ## Setting Environment Variables

 n.io environment variables are slightly different than operating system environment variables. n.io environment variables can also be set by operation system environment variables.
-This is often useful when running n.io using Docker, systemd, or some other process manager where you can pass environment variables to the process.
+This can be useful when running n.io using Docker, systemd, or some other process manager where you can pass environment variables to the process.

 In general, environment variables can be sourced from two places:

 1. The operating system environment variables
    Examples:

    ```bash
    $ export DB_HOST=localhost
    $ nio_run